-Students who walk to school must remain outside until the first bell at 9:15.
+Students who walk to school must remain outside until the first bell at 8:30, unless attending breakfast.
 When the bell rings, all children will enter the building in an orderly fashion and go directly to their classroom.

-- Students who attend the breakfast program are to remain in the cafeteria until they are dismissed at 9:15. - Students will promptly leave the building at 3:45 and are expected to go directly home or to a pre-arranged place.
-If students are waiting to walk home with friends, they must wait outside the main door of the building (the drop off loop).
+- Students who attend the breakfast program are to remain in the cafeteria until they are dismissed at 8:30. - Students will promptly leave the building and are expected to go directly home or to a prearranged place.
+If students are waiting to walk home with friends, they must wait outside the Deerfield door of the building (the drop off loop).

-To relieve congestion in our hall at arrival and dismissal time, parent(s) or guardian(s) should drop off and pick up students at the Main door.
+To relieve congestion in our hall at arrival and dismissal time, parent(s) or guardian(s) should drop off and pick up students at the Deerfield loop.